iota-community/IOTA-eXperience-Team/README.md

 ## Governance and Current Members

 The  IOTA Experience Team is a team that collaborates alongside the IOTA Foundation.
-See [The IOTA Experience Team Charter](./IOTA-Developer-Experience-Team-Charter.md) to learn more about the group's evolving structure and [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance about the expectations for all contributors to this project.
+See [The IOTA Experience Team Charter] to learn more about the group's evolving structure and [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance about the expectations for all contributors to this project.

 ### IOTA Experience Team Members

 * [ioiobzit] – **Antonio Nardella** &lt;antonio.nardella@iota.org&gt; **IOTA Experience Team Enabler**

 <!-- Source for Markdown links included in this document -->

+[IOTA Experience Team Charter]: https://github.com/iota-community/iota-experience-team/blob/master/IOTA-Experience-Team-Charter.md

 [ioiobzit]:       https://github.com/ioiobzit